1950 United States Senate election in Illinois

-Lucas was the second-ever Senate leader to lose re-election, and the only one to do so while his party retained the majority.
-Coincidently, Dirksen himself later became the Republican Senate leader in 1959.
-This election was the only one where both candidates became Senate Party Leaders until the 2004 United States Senate election in South Dakota.
+Lucas was the second party leader to ever lose re-election to the Senate, and only one to do so while his party retained the majority.
+Dirksen himself later became the Republican leader in the Senate in 1959, making this the only race between two party leaders until the 2004 United States Senate election in South Dakota.
+The result had long-term effects on the trajectory of both the Democratic and Republican parties, particularly within the Senate, and the presidential prospects of Lucas, Estes Kefauver, and Adlai Stevenson II during the 1950s.